JohanPeeters/rides-api/README.md

   * configure the `ride-sharing` app client to request access tokens via the OAuth Authorization Flow Grant.
 Make sure that the client can request all access token scopes available - this should be `rides/create`, `rides/update` and `rides/delete`;
   * set the sign in and sign out URLs for your clients.
 * *CORS:* support for CORS is work-in-progress.
 The aim is to be as strict as possible with resources that can be shared, so no `Access-Control-Allow-Origin: *`.
 There is a proof of concept implementation for the `list` method.
 Also, the key `options` method has been implemented - see above.
 The other functions remain to be done.
+* *Input validation:* API Gateway can be configured to perform input validation on the data sent to the API.
+While this would be useful in the case of the `create` and `put` methods, this remains to be done.
+* *AWS WAF:* could be configured to provide further defense-in-depth.
+Since WAF pricing is fairly steep, I'm not sure that I want to do this.

 ## Setup process